cosmos/ibc/spec/core/v2/ics-024-host-requirements/README.md

 ### Paths, identifiers, separators

-An `Identifier` is a bytestring used as a key for an object stored in state, such as a connection, channel, or light client.
+An `Identifier` is a bytestring used as a key for an object stored in state, such as a packet commitment, acknowledgement, or receipt.

 Identifiers MUST be non-empty (of positive integer length).